lockpicker/homebridge-honeywell-tuxedo-touch/README.md

 <a href="https://www.buymeacoffee.com/lockpicker" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

 ## Credits
-I used the [homebridge-http-securitysystem](https://www.npmjs.com/package/homebridge-http-securitysystem) for while, hacked together for my personal use which inspired me to create a specific plugin for the Tuxedo touch for the benefit of all.
+I used the [homebridge-http-securitysystem](https://www.npmjs.com/package/homebridge-http-securitysystem) for a while, hacked together for my personal use which inspired me to create a specific plugin for the Tuxedo touch for the benefit of all.